District Court: Current COVID-19 Protocol

-Young people in Oranga Tamariki custody and Corrections custody
+Young People in Oranga Tamariki Custody and Corrections Custody

-75. It remains vital to ensure that any in-person appearances for those in custody are in fact necessary.
+71. It remains vital to ensure that any in-person appearances for those in custody are in fact necessary.
 Youth Advocates are requested to consider whether application should be made for attendance to be excused where nothing substantive is to be decided and provide a memorandum to the Judge where that is appropriate seeking a direction.

-Criminal Procedure (Mentally Impaired Persons) Act proceedings
+Criminal Procedure (Mentally Impaired persons) Act proceedings

 The cases which have been adjourned

 74. Under Level 2, Judges will review cases where the young person is on bail or at large to identify those cases which require priority attention, including those awaiting a Family Group Conference to be reported back to the court, monitoring appearances, Judge Alone Trials, disposition hearings and CP (MIP) hearings.

 75. Oranga Tamariki will continue to advise the court of progress on other active cases, for example those progressing towards agreeing FGC plans for FGCs already directed, or progress on FGC plans already under judicial monitoring.

 76. In some cases, the information currently on file might not reflect the need for urgent attention due to a change in circumstances or other issues that have arisen since the adjournment.
 For those cases Youth Advocates are to confer with the Police, Oranga Tamariki, Lay Advocate and other agencies or professionals, such as Communication Assistants involved whose input is required and provide an agreed memorandum as to any issues requiring urgent attention and the directions sought to advance matters.